Tricks on the dealer

 Exclusive contract for the mediation of the purchase of the property

-Be wary of signing an exclusive brokerage agreement.
+Beware of signing an exclusive brokerage agreement.
 This gives the estate agent the exclusive right to market your property.
 You are then not allowed to entrust the sale to anyone else, including yourself, for the duration of this contract.
 Exclusivity is fine, but only for a certain period of time.
 The maximum length of an exclusive agency agreement is set by law at 6 months.
 Therefore, do not sign contracts that should last longer.

 Nor is it a good idea to extend the contract significantly.
 This is especially true if the estate agent is unable to sell the property despite favourable market conditions or if you are dissatisfied with your estate agent.
 You would only be prolonging the whole selling process

 Tip: Do you want to learn what a brokerage contract for the sale of a property should look like?
 Then be sure not to rely on the templates you find available for free on the internet.
 Rather, contact us.
-We’ll review the contract and guarantee you won’t sign anything that could harm you.
+We will review the contract and guarantee you won’t sign anything that could harm you.

 Constant bombardment